julyfun/how-to/os/windows/wsl/install-wsl-and-use-cmake-in-vscode.md

 author: "Julyfun MacOS13.4 M1"
 suppose-you-know: [Ubuntu basic usage, used to work on Ubuntu]
 date: 2024-04-29
-title: Install wsl and use cmake in vscode
+title: "Install wsl and use cmake in vscode"
 tags: [wsl, win11, wsl2]
 ---